Normandy Schools Collaborative: Former schools

+From the former Wellston school district, the Normandy district took possession of Bishop Middle School, and Eskridge High School.

 A New Start

 In 2014, the Missouri Department of Elementary and Secondary Education declared the Normandy School District as unaccredited and re-established the district as the Normandy Schools Collaborative.
 The new entity struggled financially and academically those first few years.
 However, the new district began to make gains on the Missouri Annual Performance Report.